 Working with cell parameters

-This separation of the parameters from the model improves workflow efficiency, since you do not need to swap the model block for different cells, instead it can be referenced via the number associated with the file known as the Breathe Model JSON Number (BMJN).
+This separation of the parameters from the model improves workflow efficiency, since you do not need to swap the model block for different cells, instead it can be referenced via the number associated with the file known as the Breathe Simulate JSON Number (BMJN).
 E.g., for a parameter file named as BMJN_1000, you input the number 1000 in the model block to access and simulate that parameter file.

-• No block swapping: When working with multiple cells, you don’t need to replace the entire model block for each variant.
+- No block swapping: When working with multiple cells, you don’t need to replace the entire model block for each variant.

-• Fast iteration: Simply call different parameter sets at run time.
+- Fast iteration: Simply call different parameter sets at run time.

 Parameter sets